Home Health

 Another important factor is the demographics of the population.
 While India’s median age is 28.7, Pakistan’s is 22.
 The mortality rate is higher in countries with an older population.
 Most of the western countries saw the virus spread in old age homes which led to higher fatalities.
 In contrast, the culture and social norms in South Asia veto elderly members placed in old age homes.

-According to a report in Deutsche Wells, a government official in Punjab Province of Pakistan said that he had direct orders from his superior to omit numbers by almost half.
-This month he reported 34 new cases, instead of 63.
+According to a report in Deutsche Wells, a government official in Punjab Province of Pakistan said that he had direct orders from his superior to omit almost half the numbers.
+This month, he reported 34 new cases instead of 63.

 This is indicative of willful misreporting at the district level and raises concerns regarding the accuracy of the official figures.
 Misreporting, coupled with a decrease in testing, greatly skews the recorded prevalence of cases in the country, said the report quoting experts.

-Epidemiologist Dr. Rana Jawad Asghar talking to The Diplomat acknowledged that while India’s testing capacity is way ahead of Pakistan, social stigma around the virus and the fear of government intervention had prevented many families from getting tested.
+Epidemiologist Dr. Rana Jawad Asghar, speaking to The Diplomat, acknowledged that while India’s testing capacity is way ahead of Pakistan’s, social stigma around the virus and the fear of government intervention have prevented many families from getting tested.

 study conducted from May to July at the National Institute of Blood Diseases (NIBD) Karachi and published in the Oxford University Press’s Journal of Public Health, suggests that the chances of a second wave in the country are slim.
 This further strengthens the Pakistani government policy of re-opening businesses.